DecipherNow/workshops/training/3. Grey Matter Service Deployment/Grey Matter Service Deployment Training.md

     list: could not successfully make request to https://:443/services/gm-control-api/latest/v1.0/cluster?filters=%5B%7B%22cluster_key%22%3A%22%22%2C%22name%22%3A%22%22%2C%22zone_key%22%3A%22%22%2C%22org_key%22%3A%22%22%7D%5D: Get https://:443/services/gm-control-api/latest/v1.0/cluster?filters=%5B%7B%22cluster_key%22%3A%22%22%2C%22name%22%3A%22%22%2C%22zone_key%22%3A%22%22%2C%22org_key%22%3A%22%22%7D%5D: dial tcp :443: connect: connection refused
     ```

     `GREYMATTER_API_HOST` is likely incorrectly configured.
-Run `echo $GREYMATTER_API_HOST`, then run `sudo minikube service list` and check that one of the ports listed in voyager-edge matches the port at the end of your variable.
+Run `echo $GREYMATTER_API_HOST`, then run `sudo minikube service list` and check that the lower of the ports listed in voyager-edge matches the port at the end of your variable.
+(Newer versions of the helm charts pin the port to 30000, but older versions may have a different port.)
 If it doesn't match either voyager-edge port copy the first port and run `export PORT={your-voyager-edge-port}`.
-If one of them does match, copy the other port and `export PORT={your-voyager-edge-port}`.
+If one of them does match, try the other port.
 Then run the following,

     ```bash
     export HOST=$( curl -s http://169.254.169.254/latest/meta-data/public-ipv4 )